pyladies-vancouver/pyladies-vancouver/sponsor.rst

 Any questions, please email vancouver@pyladies.com

-Thank you to our past and ongoing sponsors:
+Thank you to our past and ongoing sponsors!

--